* Indicates a graduation requirement.

 OT331 Song of Solomon (2 credits)

-For women only— Since the Song of Solomon is poetic in nature and not taught frequently in the Church, it is hard for most Christians to grasp its meaning and value.
-In this course we will study verse-by-verse and glean what the book teaches about godliness within the courting and marriage relationship.
+Since the Song of Solomon is poetic in nature and not taught frequently in the Church, it is hard for most Christians to grasp its meaning and value.
+In this course, we will study verse-by-verse and glean what the book teaches about godliness within the courting and marriage relationship.
 In addition, we will see clear teaching about the relationship between the believer and the Lord Jesus Christ.

 OT 332 Isaiah (2 credits)